 Passenger rail also provides opportunities to recover input costs by driving an increase in land value which can be leveraged in developing commercial land use at stations.

 Here we talk with Stuart Littlewood, Aurecon’s Metros Leader, Asia about his experience of successful airport rail connections in the region.

-The current trend is to build new airports further away from the urban conurbations they serve mainly for environmental reasons so there is a need to provide fast and efficient transport systems for passengers to connect with their downtown destinations.
+The current trend is to build new airports farther away from the urban conurbations they serve, mainly for environmental reasons; so there is a need to provide fast and efficient transport systems for passengers to connect with their downtown destinations.

 Also, with the rapid increase in air travel, there is the requirement to alleviate congestion on existing land transport connections.
 Express rail links are the preferred way of meeting these objectives.

 The stations must be well located at both the airport terminal and downtown ends.
 There has to be a balance between reducing the journey time as much as possible and providing sufficient stops to serve the major high density catchment areas.